hashgraph/hedera-mirror-node/charts/README.md

 To verify the chart installation is successful, you can run the helm tests.
 These tests are not automatically executed by helm on install/upgrade, they have to be executed manually.
-The tests require the `existingTopicNum`,  `operatorId`, and `operatorKey` be set in a local values file in order to execute, as well as `network` if using an environment other than testnet, and `nodes` if using a custom environment.
+The tests require the `existingTopicNum`,  `operatorId`, and `operatorKey` properties be set in a local values file in order to execute, as well as `network` if using an environment other than testnet, and `nodes` if using a custom environment.

 To configure: